Miston, Tennessee

 Miston is an unincorporated community and census-designated place (CDP) in Dyer County, Tennessee, United States.
 It was first listed as a CDP prior to the 2020 census.

 It is in the northwest part of the county, along Tennessee State Route 103, which leads east 3 mi to Bogota and west the same distance to Tennessee State Route 181, less than 2 mi east of the Mississippi River.
 Dyersburg, the county seat, is 13 mi southeast of Miston.

 Demographics

+Education

+The school district is the Dyer County School District.
+The zoned high school is Dyer County High School in Newbern.